 What is this Seed?

-Bobby Trexler, JDPSN, (now Zen Master Seong Hyang) and her sister exchanged these letters shortly before Bobby left for her onehundred day retreat, which she will finish in early May.
+Bobby Trexler JDPSN (now Zen Master Soeng Hyang) and her sister exchanged these letters shortly before Bobby left for her one-hundred day retreat, which she will finish in early May.

 January 13, 1978

 It was nice that you called the other night.
 I wish we lived closer so we could be together more often.

 I washed the painter's pants and they did shrink some.
 You're right; they are really comfortable.
 Thank you.

 I don't understand your 100-day meditation at all.
 I wonder what you're looking for.
 Aren't you satisfied with yourself?
 I think you are great.
 You love people and they love you.
 Why aren't you satisfied with yourself?
 I just don't think you need much improvement.
 Don't you think you are a good person?
 I'm not trying to criticize; I just don't understand at all what you are trying to do.

 I hope you find what you want.
 Please take care of yourself.

 January 19, 1978